Jump to topic

 Conductive keratoplasty offers many benefits.
 Here is a list of advantages of this type of surgery:

-Overall uncorrected visual acuity (UCVA) of 20/40 or better has been reported in over 89% of patients with hyperopia or astigmatism who received CK.
+Overall uncorrected visual acuity (UCVA) of 20/40 or better has been reported in 89% of patients with hyperopia or astigmatism who received CK.

 Individuals who are not good candidates for laser procedures like LASIK may find conductive keratoplasty more suitable for their needs.
 These individuals may have problems with the eye’s anatomical structure (small corneal diameter, too steep or flat cornea, deep orbit, etc.) or psychological concerns (fear of laser use or removal of corneal tissue, etc.).